ewels/ngi_visualizations/README.md

 Command Line Flag | Description
 ----------------- | -----------

-`--regions <regions.bed>` | Supply a BED file with regions of interest.
+`--regions <regions.bed>` | Required.<br>Supply a BED file with regions of interest.
 Only reads and windows overlapping these regions will be considered.
-`--stranded <for|rev>` | Default: both.
-Consider reads on only one reference strand `--coverage` | Default: 10x.
-Minumum number of observations required to count a Cytosine `--min_counts <comma separated integers>` | Default: 1, 2, 3, 4, 5, 10.
-List of count thresholds to use - how many different cytosines must be seen within a window for it to pass
+`--stranded <for|rev>` | Default: both.<br>Consider reads on only one reference strand `--coverage` | Default: 10x.<br>Minumum number of observations required to count a Cytosine `--min_counts <comma separated integers>` | Default: 1, 2, 3, 4, 5, 10.<br>List of count thresholds to use - how many different cytosines must be seen within a window for it to pass
-`--window_sizes <comma separated integers, bp>` | Default: 100bp, 200bp, 300bp, 400bp, 500bp, 1kbp, 1.5kbp, 2kbp, 3kbp, 4kbp, 5kbp, 10kbp, 20kbp, 30kbp, 40kbp, 50kbp, 100kbp, 200kbp, 300kbp, 400kbp, 500kbp, 1mbp, 2mbp.
-Window sizes to use.
+`--window_sizes <comma separated integers, bp>` | Default: `100bp, 200bp, 300bp, 400bp, 500bp, 1kbp, 1.5kbp, 2kbp, 3kbp, 4kbp, 5kbp, 10kbp, 20kbp, 30kbp, 40kbp, 50kbp, 100kbp, 200kbp, 300kbp, 400kbp, 500kbp, 1mbp, 2mbp`.<br>Window sizes to use.
 Specify in base pairs.
-`--append` | Default: `_coverageStats.txt`.
-String to append to results filenames `--quiet` | Suppress status messages
+`--append` | Default: `_coverageStats.txt`.<br>String to append to results filenames `--quiet` | Suppress status messages
 `--help` | Print help message